The Closed Range Property and Gaffney's Inequality of the De Rham Complex in Unbounded Domains: Applications

 There are plenty of applications for operators with closed range.
 Amongst these, the so-called FA-ToolBox, cf.~\cite{P2019b,P2020a,PS2022a,PZ2019a,PZ2023a}, which provides techniques for solving linear equations in the context of closed Hilbert complexes.
 The mentioned references also contain proofs of Theorems \ref{theo:bddinv} and \ref{theo:bcrt}.
 In the following lines, we rather focus on consequences of a combination of these two theorems.
 In fact, there are three operators obtained by standard constructions from $\A$ that also have closed range and to which the observations to come particularly apply to.
 These are

-defined as operator on their natural domains in $\H_0$, $\H_0\times \H_1$, and $\H_0\times \H_1$, respectively.
+defined as operator on their natural domains in $\H_{0}$, $\H_{0}\times\H_{1}$, and $\H_{0}\times\H_{1}$, respectively.
 Note that the former two operators are self-adjoint, whereas the latter is skew-selfadjoint.
-Indeed, the results being elementary calculations for $\T_2$ and $\T_3$.
-For $\T_1$, the corresponding result can be deduced by considering $(1+\T_3)^{-1}(1-\T_3)^{-1}$, which is well-defined by the skew-selfadjointness of $\T_3$ and self-adjoint itself\footnote{This idea of proof for the self-adjointness of $T_1$ has been communicated to us by Rainer Picard.
+Indeed, the results being elementary calculations for $\T_{2}$ and $\T_{3}$.
+For $\T_{1}$, the corresponding result can be deduced by considering $(1+\T_{3})^{-1}(1-\T_{3})^{-1}$, which is well-defined by the skew-selfadjointness of $\T_{3}$ and self-adjoint itself\footnote{This idea of proof for the self-adjointness of $T_{1}$ has been communicated to us by Rainer Picard.
 The detailed argument can be found in \cite[Proposition B.4.17]{zbMATH07214200}.}.
-We recall the following standard set-up in the context of the de Rham complex in order to have a rich example class in mind for the abstract results to follow. \begin{ex} We recall the de Rham complex \eqref{eq:derham1}, i.e.,
+We recall the following standard set-up in the context of the de Rham complex in order to have a rich example class in mind for the abstract results to follow.